Ultramann/ultramann.github.io/content/posts/visualizing_sklearn_decision_trees.md

 I actually punted on answering the first question for awhile and opted to pass a `matplotlib Axis` object through the recursive calls and directly plot the split lines on it each time one was found.

-It wasn't until I showed one of my colleagues the code and he mentioned that it wouldn't be easy to test that I reverted agreeing that I should separate the split finding from split drawing.
+It wasn't until I showed one of my colleagues the code and he mentioned that it wouldn't be easy to test that I reverted, agreeing that I should separate the split finding from split drawing, or separating computation from updating state.
 I realized that the simple answer to the first question was to pass along a list that would append to storing all the information about the splits as the function recursed down the tree.
 This might not seem particularly...elegant, but it works well given the following considerations.

 First, Python is a call-by-object-reference, not sure if that's an official term, language.
 Practically this means that it's cheap to pass anything to a function as it's just a reference to the object that gets passed.
 This can be an issue if you start to wander into concurrency-ville, but I'm not concerned with that here, so we good.